dataluscorp/browser/docs/setup/index.rst

-Getting Set Up To Work On The Firefox Codebase
+Getting Set Up To Work On The Datalus Codebase
 ==============================================

-This page will help you get set up to build Firefox on your own machine.
+This page will help you get set up to build Datalus on your own machine.

 .. toctree::
-   :caption: Thank you for contributing to Firefox
+   :caption: Thank you for contributing to Datalus

    /contributing/contributing_to_mozilla